Eventual-Inc/Daft/docs/source/learn/user_guides/dataframe-operations.rst

 Daft is a distributed DataFrame, and the dataframe is broken in multiple "partitions" which are distributed across the cluster.

-You may choose to increase or decrease the number of partitions with ``.repartition``.
+You may choose to increase or decrease the number of partitions with :meth:`df.repartition() <daft.DataFrame.partition>`.

 1. Increasing the number of partitions to 2x the total number of CPUs could help with resource utilization
 2. If each partition is potentially overly large (e.g. containing large images), causing memory issues, you may increase the number of partitions to reduce the size of each individual partition